whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/Take Sacred Responsibility 1 - Cultivate Deep Awareness.md

 * _The Earth loves us and wants to be in a mutually nourishing relationship with us_:

 If the news covered the most important topics, this is what viewers would see every day.
-In unhealthy cultures, _there is only one political problem: that people are not free_.
+In unhealthy nations, _there is only one political problem: that people are not free_.
 We suffer endless abuse, confusion, threats, injustice, and isolation, different people in different ways.

 Propaganda takes many forms, but ultimately its goal is to train people to ignore these deep truths and tolerate widespread injustice.
 The news encourages people to focus on distractions such as professional sports, support ineffective political movements and parties, see fellow citizens as a threat instead of the rich and powerful, focus on this or that aspect of corruption while ignoring the worst injustices, and more.

 This shows the importance of where you put your attention.
 I'm not suggesting you dwell on terrible things all the time -- that would quickly lead to depression!
-But anytime you consider the political and social situation in your unhealthy culture, keep those bullet points in mind.
+But anytime you consider the political and social situation in your unhealthy nation, keep those bullet points in mind.

 ### Nature Connection Practices: My Personal Journey to Greater Connection and Empathy

-Born and raised in unhealthy cultures, what can people do to release any sexist, racist, or hateful cultural training, and instead cultivate deep awareness and understanding of others?**
+Born and raised in unhealthy nations, what can people do to release any sexist, racist, or hateful cultural training, and instead cultivate deep awareness and understanding of others?**

 I was pleasantly surprised to discover how much the nature connection practices described in Chapter 3 helped me connect more deeply with people than I ever had before.
 After practicing for years, it's clear to me that if a whole group of people regularly embraced these practices, they could feel closely connected indeed, leaving no place for sexism, racism and hatred.